 Eventually 400 pupils will be educated here before attending a new junior school which is being built in the grounds of Rutland Street National School.

-A 'Newsbeat' report by Michael Ryan first broadcast on 27 January 1971.
+A 'Newsbeat' report broadcast on 27 January 1971.
+The reporter is Michael Ryan.

 Corporation Place in 1972